mongodb/terraform-provider-mongodbatlas/website/docs/d/custom_db_roles.html.markdown

 # Data Source: mongodbatlas_custom_db_roles

-`mongodbatlas_custom_db_roles` describe all Custom DB Roles.
+`mongodbatlas_custom_db_roles` describes all Custom DB Roles.
 This represents a custom db roles.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.